EXCLUSIVE-Leaked U.S. intel document claims Serbia agreed to arm Ukraine

 Reuters could not independently verify the document's authenticity.

+"This is the question for countries that do not respect international norms, contractual clauses and business practices," he said, dismissing the intelligence document.

+"Someone clearly wants to drag Serbia into that conflict, but we are diligently maintaining our policies."

-Serbian President Aleksandar Vucic's office and the Ukrainian embassy did not immediately respond to a request for comment.
+President Aleksandar Vucic's office and the Ukrainian embassy did not immediately respond to a Reuters request for comment.

 The Pentagon also did not immediately respond to Reuters questions about the document's reference to Serbia and has previously declined to comment on any of the leaked documents.